Squarespace vs. Wix

 So, where ease of use is concerned, Wix is the winner.
 Although Squarespace also provides a rather understandable website-building process, one can’t understate the simplicity of Wix’s drag-and-drop editor.

 Squarespace and Wix abound in design customization features and offer multiple templates to choose from.
+Let’s break down what each platform provides in terms of visual appeal, design and customization potential.

 Squarespace has a powerful, highly customizable, and feature-rich website editor.
 Thanks to the availability of multiple customizable settings and exceptionally professional-looking templates, websites built with Squarespace always stand out.
 Here, too, all templates are mobile-optimized.